belovedpearl/Currency_Converter/README.md

 Users are given regular feedback on all request made.

-Color text are used to improve readability
+Color text are used to improve readability.

-Sleep timers are used to give some break in the program
+Sleep timers are used to give some break in the program.

 ---